Thursday, 13 April 2017

 Received @AnnGravells brill new 📖 Essential reading for starting a career in FE teaching and training!
 I reviewed the TEL chapter.

-Here's some feedback I left on her book on Amazon 'An effective practitioner in the palm of your hand.'
+Here's some feedback I left on her book on Amazon, 15 November 2017, 'An effective practitioner in the palm of your hand.'

 As my background is Technology Enhanced Learning (TEL), I was able to draw on my knowledge and own experiences of using digital technology in teaching and training - plus all of the resources I have curated over the years.
 It allowed me to go back to where I started and how I was introduced to the role of digital technology in this challenging subject and skill that is teaching and training.
 I put myself in the position of a beginner teacher/trainer that was being encouraged to experiment with different types of digital technology to enhance their knowledge, skills and practices.
 Due to this I contributed a variety of comments; relevant TEL theory, purposes of and approaches to TEL, internal experiences, learning technology and eLearning are different, practical activities - exploring own role and around the organisation, understanding and effective use of Virtual Learning Environments, eTutoring, online presence and authenticity, encouraged Certified Membership of the Association for Learning Technology (CMALT), suggested heading changes and links to some digital technologies.
 It was also good to give some fresh knowledge that came off the back of doing my recent TEL MSc which was good to share with Ann.
 I also sent links to further information and practice on blog and external web links I have.